Once upon a time, in a

-Emily turned her head to face her. "'We're…'?"
+Emily made a face at her. "'We're…'?"

 Two humans, a robot, and a minotaur were silhouetted against the

-Dorian resumed his PDA's scan of the environment.
-He swiped his finger along the touch screen and from it sprouted a 3D projection of a blue and green planet which gently spun on a tilted axis.
-"Right then, as far as I can tell, that village down there is called 'New Vale' and this planet is called 'Albion', a name originally used to refer to Britain thousands of years ago.
-That's 'Earth’ Britain, not 'Jupiter' Britain.
-It's the tenth planet in the Dungunar system, 20 hour day, breathable atmosphere…"
+Dorian resumed his tablet’s scan of the environment.
+He swiped his finger along the touch screen and from it sprouted a 3D projection of a blue and green planet, spinning gently on a tilted axis.
+"According to the map that village is New Vale.
+'Albion' was originally used to refer to Britain many thousands of years ago.
+'Earth’ Britain, not 'Jupiter' Britain.
+Tenth planet in the Dungunar system, twenty hour day, breathable atmosphere…"

 "…Two moons, four distinct continents, all the usual Earth-like animals…"

 "Inns or taverns?" asked Emily.
 "Would people really be drinking at this time in the morning?"

-"Terrific.
+"Albion is an entire planet where most counties are required by law to pretend it's the 12th century.
+Fuck else is there to do?"
+She paused, something settling in her.
+“Right.
 Now remember, if the dragon shows up, you immediately signal the rest of us.
-And keep your communicators on at all times."
+If this thing flies off without the tracker it’s gone forever.
+And keep communicators on at all times."
 Gwen rubbed her hands together.
 "Team: let's roll."

 Emily visibly cringed.
-"Eh..."
+"Euuugghhh…"

 "What?
 We don't have a team name, can't we at least have, like, a catchphrase or something?"

-"No, it just feels too forced."
+"It just feels forced."

-"Didn't you read the newsletter?
-The captain of the Lords of Terror is taking a break from plundering solar systems 'til she's finished her sex reassignment surgery."
+"Didn't you read the newsletter?”
+Dorian brought up the document on his tablet, gilded with animated flames and skeletons with glowing red eyes.
+“The captain of the Lords of Terror is taking a break from plundering solar systems 'til she finishes her sex reassignment surgery."